New Zealand king shag

 Geographical variation: Nil

-The New Zealand king shag is the only endemic bird species in the Marlborough Sounds.
-Although subfossil bone deposits indicate two regional haplogroups, from the Cook Strait region and northern North Island.
+The New Zealand king shag is endemic to New Zealand, only occurring in the Marlborough Sounds.
+Subfossil bone deposits indicate two regional haplogroups, from the Cook Strait region and northern North Island.
 However, king shags have been confined to the outer Marlborough Sounds for at least 240 years.
 European naturalists first encountered king shags when J.R.
 Forster collected one in Queen Charlotte Sound during Captain Cook’s second visit to New Zealand, in May 1773.
-The small population has remained stable in distribution and numbers ever since.

 The king shag is a large black-and-white shag with big pink feet.
-The black plumage on the head extends to just under the bill, making king shags appear dark-headed compared to the similar-sized pied shag.
-The dorsal area of mantle, scapulars, back and tail are black apart from a white patch or stripe near the leading edge of the inner wing.
+The black feathers on forehead, crown and nape extend to just under the bill, making king shags appear ‘dark-headed’ compared to the similar-sized pied shag.
+The dorsal area of mantle, scapulars, back and tail are black apart from adults, which have a white patch or stripe near the leading edge of the inner wing.
 Some birds also have a white patch on the upper back.
-These white feathers are prominent on roosting birds, creating an elongated white patch in the middle of the otherwise black folded wing.
+The white scapular feathers are prominent on roosting birds, creating an elongated white patch in the middle of the otherwise black folded wing.
 Breeding adults have a patch of sulphur-yellow warty ‘caruncles’ on each side of the upper bill base; the size and colour intensity of these is reduced at other times of the year.
-The cobalt blue eye-ring (not part of the eye) is shared with other pink-footed ‘subantarctic’ shags, providing this group with the generic, but technically incorrect, name ”blue-eyed shags".
-Juvenile birds differ from the adults in having dull brown upper parts (rather than black dorsally, and have pale facial skin.
+The cobalt blue eye-ring (not part of the eye) is shared with other pink-footed ‘subantarctic’ shags, providing this group with the generic, but technically incorrect name "blue-eyed shags".
+Juvenile birds differ from the adults in having dull brown upper parts (rather than black) and pale facial skin.

-Voice: croaking bursts of low frequency sounds, more intensive during the early morning.
+Voice: croaking bursts of low frequency sounds, more noticeable during the early morning.

-Similar species: pied shags are similar in size, but have a predominantly white face, with the eye surrounded by white; they also lack any white feathers on the upperwings and back.
+Similar species: pied shags are similar in size, but have a predominantly white face, with the eye surrounded by white feathers; they also lack any white feathers on the upper wings and back.
 Pied shags are also slimmer, compared to the thick-necked look of king shags.
 Pied morph Stewart Island shags are very similar, but are not known to overlap in range.
 They differ in having a more slender bill and orange (cf. yellow) caruncles when breeding.

 Distribution and habitat

-King shags breed on low rock plateaus (Duffers Reef and Stewart Island), steep rock faces (Trio Islands and White Rock) or rock ridges (Sentinel Rock and Rahuinui Island).
-Most birds forage to the west, south or south-east of their colonies.
-Foraging directions are influenced by wind direction, with birds utilising wind assistance to bring food back to their chicks.
+King shags breed on low rock plateaus (Duffers Reef and Stewart Island/Tekuru Kuru), steep rock faces (Trio Islands and White Rock) or rock ridges (Sentinel Rock and Rahuinui Island).
+King shags breed between 2 and 33 m above sea level, with 80% of the population breeding lower than 14 m above sea-level.

 Threats and conservation

 The restricted distribution and small population size of king shags means that a single adverse event, such as an oil spill, could impact most of the population.
-Other risks include coastal eutrophication through multiple anthropogenic stressors (e.g. aquaculture, forestry and riverine nitrogen inputs) impacting the deep benthic communities where the shags feed, or causing toxic algal blooms that may directly or indirectly kill individuals.
+Other risks include coastal eutrophication through multiple anthropogenic stressors (e.g. aquaculture, forestry and riverine nitrogen inputs) impacting the deep benthic communities where the shags feed, and/or causing toxic algal blooms that may directly or indirectly kill individuals.
 Adverse weather events may also have an effect on king shags.
 The loss of 58% of nests at White Rocks in June 2015 was very likely caused by exposure to southerly storms.
 It is not known whether king shags lay replacement clutches.
-King shags are vulnerable to disturbance at their colonies, and use of set-nets (particular in close proximity to colonies).
+King shags are vulnerable to disturbance at their colonies, and use of set-nets (particularly in close proximity to colonies).

 Most king shag breeding activity occurs during winter.
 Nests are platforms of sticks and seaweed, cemented with guano.
 The 1-3 pale blue eggs are usually laid in May-June.
 There is no information on incubation length or nestling period, but juveniles are present at colonies from July onwards.
-Adults feeding chicks depart colonies at sunrise, arriving back at the colony about midday.
-About 102-126 pairs breed per annum, producing 40-68 juveniles.
-Duffers Reef is the most productive breeding site.
+Adults (likely females) feeding chicks depart colonies at sunrise, arriving back at the colony about midday.
+A second departure happens short after midday (likely males).

 Behaviour and ecology

 King shags are difficult to study due to their inaccessible breeding sites and sensitivity to disturbance.
 Most studies have been boat-based, looking at patterns of bird movements to and from colonies, and activity of king shags around marine farms.
-The low number of pairs attempting to breed each year suggests that king shags are not annual breeders, or have extremely delayed maturity.
+A low number of pairs attempt to breed each year, and so it is possible that not all birds are annual breeders.

 Brown, D. 2001.
 Dive duration and some diving rhythms of the New Zealand king shag (Leucocarbo carunculatus).
 Notornis 48: 177-178